-Depleted $H_2S$ scrubbers and scrubber indicators contain predominantly Copper (II) Sulfide [CAS# 1317-40-4] with. some remaining Copper (II) Oxide [CAS# 1317-38-0] and basic cupric carbonate [CAS# 12069-69-1], each of which are odorless dark powders that require few special precautions other than avoiding contact with the internal substances, keeping the scrubber tightly sealed and protecting the contents against humidity.
+Depleted H2S scrubbers and scrubber indicators contain predominantly Copper (II) Sulfide [CAS# 1317-40-4] with some remaining Copper (II) Oxide [CAS# 1317-38-0] and basic cupric carbonate [CAS# 12069-69-1].

+- These substances are odorless dark powders that require few special precautions other than avoiding contact with the internal substances, keeping the scrubber tightly sealed, and protecting the contents against humidity. - Discard used scrubber and scrubber indicator in an appropriate leak-proof receptacle.

-Discard used scrubber and scrubber indicator in an appropriate leakproof receptacle.
+Discard used scrubber and scrubber indicator in an appropriate leak-proof receptacle.